 Over the two year IB Chemistry course, students learn some of the key vocabulary and concepts that are regularly used in Chemistry and also about their drawbacks and weaknesses.
-Practicals are completed and although they mostly illustrate topics covered in theory classes and focus on the development of manual skills, students are also required to design their own investigation to answer a question of their creation, which can be explored within the constraints of the science.
+Practicals completed mostly illustrate topics covered in theory classes and focus on the development of their individual investigation.